 You must apply online for certificates.
 This applies in connection with the first issuance and renewal or if your certificate has gone lost.

 Typically, shipowners and agents will apply for certificates of recognition on behalf of the seafarers.
-If you hold a valid certificate of competency from the EU, Norway or Liechtenstein, you yourself can apply for a Danish certificate of recognition.
+If you are a citizen of the EU, Norway, Iceland or Liechtenstein, you yourself can apply for a Danish certificate of recognition.

 If you apply as a shipowner or an agent, you are to use the shipowner's CVR number.